 We understand that due to a variety of circumstances, students may need to defer their admission.
-SNHU permits up to one deferral to the future term of your choice (within one year) with no need to fill out a new application or pay another application fee.
-If you need to defer your admission a second time, SNHU will require you to fill out a new application and pay another application fee.
+SNHU permits deferrals to the future term of your choice (within one year of acceptance) with no need to fill out a new application or pay another application fee.
+If you need to defer longer than one year, SNHU will require you to fill out a new application and pay another application fee.

 After you have filled out the online application and paid the application fee, you can then send your documents to us.